Amsterdam/amsterdam-styled-components/packages/asc-ui/README.md

 The background color of the StyledLinkList component has the color of `tint.level5` widths smaller than `laptopM` breakpoint and `tint.level1` for widths larger than `laptopM`
 The colors and the breakpoints are defined in the `asc-core` default theme

-Each component exposes its style that can be used a a (class)selector in another component.
-For example LinkListItem has an styles.LinkListStyle selector.
+Each component exposes its style that can be used a (class)selector in another component.
+The naming convention for the styles is: `<component-name>` -> `styles.<component-name>Style`.
+For example LinkListItem has a styles.LinkListStyle selector.
 We use the exposed selector to change the color of the LinkedListItems to the `primary` theme color.
 In this case we don't need to create a new StyledLinkedList item to override the style.

-The same can be acheved by creating of a new StyledLinkedListItem:
+The same can be achieved by creating of a new StyledLinkedListItem:

 ```jsx
 import styled from '@datapunt/asc-core'